test-fullautomation/robotframework-qconnect-base/README.md

 ## Sourcecode Documentation

-For investigating sourcecode, please refer to [QConnectBaseLibrary Documentation](docs/html/index.html)
+For investigating sourcecode, please refer to [QConnectBase library documentation](docs/html/index.html)

 A detailed documentation of the QConnectBase package can also be found
 here: